rabyj/dotfiles/notes/notes.md

 # the directory structure starting from the directories that match split* will be preserved in the destination directory.
 find split* -maxdepth 2 -type f -name '*prediction.csv' -print0 | rsync -av --files-from=- --from0 ./ $HOME/Projects/epiclass/output/paper/data/harmonized_sample_ontology_intermediate/all_splits/harmonized_sample_ontology_intermediate_1l_3000n/10fold-dfreeze-2/

+# rync list of files while dir keeping structure
+# The filenames that are read from the FILE are all relative to the source dir
+# any leading slashes are removed and no ".." references are allowed to go higher than the source dir.
+rsync -a --files-from=/tmp/foo /usr remote:/backup

 # -- other --

 # show true command, not alias